mattcroat/joy-of-code/posts/simple-css-debug-trick/simple-css-debug-trick.md

 ## Creating a Bookmarklet

-Maybe you want to inspect the layout of other sites, or don't want to add this code to your project and forget to remove it (obviously not talking from experience 🤭).
+You could leave the previous code in your project on accident which isn't a great look (not talking from experience 🤭).

-You can create a **bookmarklet** that's just a regular bookmark but has **JavaScript** code you can execute on a page.
+You can create a **bookmarklet** that's just a regular bookmark that runs **JavaScript** on the page.

 {% img src="bookmarklet.webp" alt="Bookmarklet" %}

-To do so we need to wrap our code inside an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (Immediately Invoked Function Expression), create the `<style>` tag and append it to the `<head>` and we also check if the element exists, so we can use the bookmark as a toggle.
+This works by using an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (Immediately Invoked Function Expression).

+I'm going to create a `<style>` tag and append it to the `<head>` and check if the element exists to remove it.

 ```js:bookmarklet showLineNumbers
 javascript: (function () {